Psalm 40:3 “He has put a new song in my mouth— Praise to our God; Many will see it and fear, And will trust in the LORD.”

 Mark 16:9-11 “Now when He rose early on the first day of the week, He appeared first to Mary Magdalene, out of whom He had cast seven demons.
 She went and told those who had been with Him, as they mourned and wept.
 And when they heard that He was alive and had been seen by her, they did not believe.”

-The revelation of Christ to the world has been prophetically revealed from the first word of Genesis to the last word in Revelation.
+The revelation of Christ to the world has been prophetically revealed from the first word in Genesis to the last word in Revelation.
 Just like Mary who discovered that Jesus had risen from the grave and proclaimed it to the disciples, we have an equal responsibility to proclaim the news to the world today.

-Knowledge of His Love.
+What we have received is the Knowledge of His Love.